-An online application and information may be obtained from oneill.iupui.edu/index.html.
+An online application and information may be obtained here.
 Application deadlines for the certificate programs are May 15 for the fall semester, September 15 for the spring semester, and March 15 for summer sessions.
-Students must pay a nonrefundable application fee.
+Students must pay a nonrefundable application fee

-- Students admitted to a O'Neill graduate degree program are not eligible for admission nor awarding of a certificate in the same concentration of their graduate degree. - 2.
-Transfer credit, course substitutions, or course waivers are not accepted for fulfilling the certificate requirements. - Students enrolled in a certificate program can only confer the certificate with a minimum cumulative GPA of 3.0 (B) in all required coursework. - 4.
-A student may be dismissed if, after 9 credit hours of coursework, the GPA is below a 3.0. - 5.
-Admission to or successful completion of a certificate program does not guarantee subsequent admission to an O'Neill graduate degree program. - 6.
-Students enrolled in a certificate program who apply to an O'Neill graduate degree programs must meet all existing admission requirements, or may request a waiver if they complete at least three classes towards the certificate with a 3.5 GPA or higher.
+- Students admitted to a O'Neill graduate degree program are not eligible for admission nor awarding of a certificate in the same concentration of their graduate degree. - Transfer credit, course substitutions, or course waivers are not accepted for fulfilling the certificate requirements. - Students enrolled in a certificate program can only confer the certificate with a minimum cumulative GPA of 3.0 (B) in all required coursework.

+- A student may be dismissed if, after 9 credit hours of coursework, the GPA is below a 3.0. - Admission to or successful completion of a certificate program does not guarantee subsequent admission to an O'Neill graduate degree program. - Students enrolled in a certificate program who apply to an O'Neill graduate degree programs must meet all existing admission requirements, or may request a waiver if they complete at least three classes towards the certificate with a 3.5 GPA or higher.

-Certificate Requirements (15 credit hours) Required Courses (12 credit hours) FOUR of the following courses:
+Certificate Requirements (15 credit hours) Required Courses (12 credit hours)